ClouDesire/docusaurus/website/blog/2021-07-26-sso-graylog4-oauth2-proxy.md

 authorURL: https://twitter.com/PP_Ferrari
 ---

 We recently upgraded our Graylog instance to Graylog 4.
 We also enabled SSO with Github in order to enable all members of our team to login and use Graylog.
-But, in our experience, it wasn't straigforward as we thought it will be.
+But, in our experience, it wasn't straightforward as we thought it would be.
 We choose to use `oauth2-proxy` as the SSO provider.

 To activate SSO on Graylog 4 using `oauth2-proxy`, you have to: